JakubPrit/connect-four-bot/README.md

 ### Dependencies

-The project requires Python 3 to run.
+The project requires Python 3.6.0 or above to run.
 It uses tkinter for the GUI, which should be included in most Python installations.
 If you don't have it, you can install it using the following command or a similar one depending on your system:

 ```bash
 sudo apt-get install python-tk
 ```

+Running the game was successfully tested on Python 3.6.0, 3.9.13, 3.10.9, and 3.12.5 on Windows 11
+and Python 3.10.12 on Ubuntu 22.04 in WSL.

 ### Setup